RPIForge/website/README.md

 	- python manage.py create_superuser

-Afterwards, you can run the app by either restarting the docker-compose or running the following command:
+Afterwards, you can run the app by either restarting the docker-compose or running the following command (depending on how you installed):

 	- python manage.py runserver

-The site will be accessible at localhost:8000 (unless you specify another ip or port as an argument to runserver).
-To access the Django admin panel, point your browser to localhost:8000/admin.
-To access the site, go to localhost:8000/.
+The site will be accessible at localhost:8000 if using the normal install or localhost:80 if using  docker.
+To access the Django admin panel, point your browser to site/admin.

 You will want to initialize the database with some values.
 First go to `/admin/auth/user/` and select your account.
 You will want to create and add the following groups
 	-admins